 When analyzing social media marketing strategies, it is essential to consider the use of online tools.
 For example, a tool like SEMrush is excellent for analyzing social media competitors in ways that you might never have been able to in the past.
 By using SEMrush’s ‘Social Media’ option during campaign setup, SEMrush will automatically suggest social media accounts for you to track based on your business and its requirements.

-Not only will SEMrush provide you with social media analysis, but you will also be able to understand the total traffic to sites and the rankings of keywords used by your competitors.
+Not only will SEMrush provide you with social media analysis, but you will also be able to understand the total traffic to sites and the rankings of keywords used by your competitors with the use of rank tracking.
 SEMrush can help you manage your competition through its social media tracker tool.
 Also, look at your competitor’s overview report to know about other details like their user size and engagement details.
-You can discover the details of all your competitors by adding their domains to the tracker and then analyzing their activities.
+You can discover the details of all your competitors by adding their domains to the tracker and then analyzing their activities and tracking their Google rankings.

 Understanding Competitor’s Social Media Plans